Brent152/Sorting-Algorithm-Visualizer/README.md

 --------------------- I KNOW I DID NOT USE REACT PROPERLY ---------------------

-I'm editting this in the future -> I didn't use components or even different files to sort code.
+I'm editing this in the future -> I didn't use components or even different files to sort code.
 I think that I was unaware how passing props worked and instead of figuring it out I did this.
 ...
 I've learned since then don't judge me